 Patrick, what exactly is the California Consumer Privacy Act of 2018?

-In simple terms it’s a privacy protection law not unlike the DPA 2018 or GDPR, that was introduced to protect the personal information of California residents.
-It came into effect for all of the US just last month and some of the implications it has have already become clear.
+In simple terms, it’s a privacy protection law not unlike the DPA 2018 or GDPR.
+It was introduced to protect the personal information of California residents.
+Last month, it came into effect for all of the US and some of the implications it has have already become clear.

 Could you expand a little on that please?